nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 ## Client

+Client has been created with create-react-app and located in `./project-name/client`

+#### Development

-Client has been created with create-react-app and located in ./project-name/client In develpoment mode it will be run in a container built with ./client/Dockerfile.dev and will be exposed on port 3000.
+In develpoment mode cleient will be run in a container built with `./client/Dockerfile.dev` and will be exposed on port 3000, with docker volumes every on save change will be reflected within the running container.

+#### Production

-In production mode a client build will be created and will run in a container built with ./client/Dockerfile the client build/static-files and will be served with nginx server and will be exposed on port 80.
+In production mode a client build will be created and will run in a container built with `./client/Dockerfile`.
+The client build/static-files will be served with nginx server and will be exposed on port 80.

+#### Environment Variables

-Enviornment variables can be moved into running dockerfile itself under ENV or can be decalred in the docker compose file under enviornemt property
+Enviornment variables are located in `./client/.env` but can be declared into the dockerfile itself under ENV or in the docker compose file under enviornemt property

 **note that nginx server has a minimalistic configuration**

-## Database
+## Data-base

 Postgres data-base is created with an official postgres image which can be found in docker hub https://hub.docker.com/_/postgres the data-base will be initialized with ./database/initdb.sql script. feel free to change it to your own needs.

-Enviornment variables will be located in ./database/.env and will contain our database credentials :
+Enviornment variables will be located in `./database/.env` and will contain our database credentials :

 ```